PharmGKB/PharmCAT/docs/index.md

 There are detailed documents on how a few particular genes are handled by PharmCAT.
 See the [gene definition exceptions](methods/gene-definition-exceptions) for a rundown of exceptional circumstances when analyzing particular genes.
 The genes [UGT1A1](methods/calling/UGT1A1) and [CFTR](methods/calling/CFTR) also have documentation of their non-standard allele matching algorithms.

+HLA's and G6PD are not included in the initial version of PharmCAT, see [PMID: 31306493] (https://www.ncbi.nlm.nih.gov/pubmed/?term=31306493) for further explanations.
+The allele definition tables used in PharmCAT are based on CPIC allele definition tables from 2018.
+Newer guidelines (published after 2017) are not currently included in PharmCAT reports, covering additional genes RYR1, CACNA1S, NUTD15, CYP2B6 and recommendations for tamoxifen, atomoxetine, efavirenz, potent volatile anesthetic agents, succinylcholine.

 ## Running PharmCAT

 Before running PharmCAT [read the instructions on GitHub](https://github.com/PharmGKB/PharmCAT/wiki/Running-PharmCAT) and [the VCF requirements](https://github.com/PharmGKB/PharmCAT/wiki/VCF-Requirements).